-Search parameters may also specify a query filter.
-As part of a search response, a query filter runs a query against the entire index and caches the results.
+Search parameters may also specify a filter query.
+As part of a search response, a filter query runs a query against the entire index and caches the results.
 Because Solr allocates a separate cache for filter queries, the strategic use of filter queries can improve search performance.
 (Despite their similar names, query filters are not related to analysis filters.
-Query filters perform queries at search time against data already in the index, while analysis filters, such as Tokenizers, parse content for indexing, following specified rules).
+Filter queries perform queries at search time against data already in the index, while analysis filters, such as Tokenizers, parse content for indexing, following specified rules).